 |Some workplaces conduct annual employee engagement surveys to check in on their teams and tweak smaller aspects of the company depending on the insights they receive.||Other workplaces will conduct a survey once a major issue has been brought to their attention or they’ve seen a rise in attrition or decrease in productivity.
 Some sort of red flag has been raised and they need to get to the bottom of it.|

-Draw from the following suggestions to create a tailored employee engagement survey for your team.
-Many of the following questions can be presented as multiple-choice, as a sliding scale, or as an open-ended question — choose the method that works best for your workplace and goals.
+Note: Many of the following questions can be presented as multiple-choice, as a sliding scale or as an open-ended question.
+You should choose the method that works best for your workplace and goals.

 Years with Company

 I recommend our organisation as a fantastic place to work

 ________ sparks my motivation to perform at my best

 I see myself still working here in a year

 I feel excited to come to work everyday

 The work that I do makes me feel proud